scherler/sirocco-wc/README.md

 Scaffolding your project to add the infrastructure needed to develop as described in the [README](./bin/template/README.md) of the template.

 This structure allows to quickly develop with lit and tailwind.
 Further our defaults are ready for being used in a jenkins plugin.
+It will further direcly migrate to yarn 2 and install some recommended plugins.

 ...but wait there is still more to the template: